Accurate Assessment via Process Data: Latent Trait Estimation with Processes and Responses

-We further assume that the examinees' responses to items in $\mathcal{B}_2$ are correlated with behavioral patterns on $\mathcal{B}_1$ only through the measured trait $\theta$, not through other latent or observed traits.
-Since process features can include rich information about respondents other than the measured trait, this assumption requires $Y_{\mathcal{B}_2}$ to be ``good" in the sense that no differential item functioning (DIF) occurs.
-For example, the process features $\mathbf X_{\mathcal B_1}$ may well predict an examinee's age, but responses $Y_{\mathcal{B}_2}$ shall not differentiate young or old people as long as they have the same level of $\theta$.
-However, we do allow $Y_{\mathcal{B}_2}$ to be very ``rough" measurements, in other words, $\hat \theta_{Y_{\mathcal B_2}}$ might be biased and have large variance.
-Only the monotonicity assumption in A1 is required. \begin{enumerate} \item[A2:] Given the latent trait $\theta$, the responses $\mathbf Y_{\mathcal B_2}$ to items in $\mathcal{B}_2$ are conditionally independent of process features $\mathbf X_{\mathcal B_1}$ on items in $\mathcal B_1$. \end{enumerate} Additionally, for technical development, an exponential family assumption is imposed on process features.
-The natural parameter $\eta(\theta)$ is assumed to be monotone so that there is no identifiability issue for $\theta$. \begin{enumerate} \item[A3:]
+The proposed procedure can improve latent trait estimation under the assumptions presented below.
+The first assumption requires the conditional expectation of $\hat \theta_{Y_j}$ given $\theta$ to be monotonically increasing.
+This assumption is satisfied by well-designed cognitive items and latent trait estimators. \begin{enumerate} \item[A1.]
+(Monotonicity assumption) $m_j(\theta) = E\left[\hat\theta_{Y_j} | \theta\right]$ is monotone in $\theta$ and has a finite second moment. \end{enumerate} Secondly, we assume that the response outcome of item $j$ is correlated with individual's behaviors on other items only through the measured trait $\theta$ and not through other latent or observed traits.
+Since the process features can include rich information other than the measured trait, this local independence assumption requires $Y_{j}$ to be ``good'', in the sense that no construct-irrelevant, persistent traits affect final performance.
+In other words, measurement error comes of sources of random, instead of systematic error \citep{american2014standards}.
+For example, the process features $\mathbf X_{-j}$ may reflect a respondents' computer usage habits, such as whether they tend to use double- or single-clicking on buttons.
+However, the final score, $Y_j$, shall not differentiate individuals with different clicking habits, as long as they have the same level of $\theta$.
+We do allow $Y_j$ to be very ``rough'' measurements, in other words, the measurement error can be large, as long as it is due to random instead of systematic variations.
+Similarly, $\hat \theta_{Y_j}$ can be biased and can have large standard error, as long as the monotonicity assumption (A1) is satisfied. \begin{enumerate} \item[A2.]
+(Local independence assumption) Given latent trait $\theta$, $ Y_j$ and $\mathbf X_{-j}$ are independent. \end{enumerate}

+Finally, we consider the distribution of the process features, $\mathbf X_{-j}$, given the measured trait.
+Note that the problem-solving processes can depend on traits other than $\theta$.
+These unobserved, construct-irrelevant traits are assumed random and integrated out from the probability density, thus resulting in the conditional density of $\mathbf X_{-j}$ given $\theta$.
+We impose the usual exponential family assumption on process features for technical development.
+This is equivalent to assuming the existence of a unidimensional sufficient statistic of $\theta$ of sample size \citep{lehmann2005testing}.
+The natural parameter $\eta_j(\theta)$ is assumed to be monotone so that there is no identifiability issue for $\theta$.

+\begin{enumerate} \item[A3.]
+(Exponential family assumption) The probability density function for features $\mathbf X_{-j}$ takes the following form